Didn’t think Facebook could get any worse? Think again.

 Just about 24 hours ago, we published a story recapping Facebook's terrible 2018.
 But the year isn't over, and it looks like the drama is going to continue until the bitter end.
-According to an investigation by The New York Times, citing interviews with over 60 people, including former Facebook employees, the company gave Amazon, Microsoft, Netflix, Spotify and other tech firms far greater access to user data than previously disclosed.
+According to an investigation by The New York Times that cites interviews with more than 60 people, including former Facebook employees, the company gave Amazon, Microsoft, Netflix, Spotify and other tech firms far greater access to user data than previously disclosed.
 Earlier this month, the paper reported how some of these companies were receiving favored access to people's information, but we didn't know it was allegedly giving certain ones the ability to read, write and delete private messages.

-The data-sharing was so deep that even Facebook's business partners were surprised by it: Spotify said it was unaware of this special access, while Netflix claims it never checked people's private messages on Facebook, nor did it ever "ask for the ability to do so."
+The data sharing was so deep that even Facebook's business partners were surprised by it: Spotify said it was unaware of this special access while Netflix claims it never checked people's private messages on Facebook nor did it ever "ask for the ability to do so."
 Apple, meanwhile, was whitelisted to view users' phone numbers and calendar entries, but it said it was not aware of this special access.
 In a blog post last night, titled "Let's Clear Up a Few Things About Facebook's Partners," Facebook said these data-sharing partnerships were about two things:

 "First, people could access their Facebook accounts or specific Facebook features on devices and platforms built by other companies like Apple, Amazon, Blackberry and Yahoo.
 These are known as integration partners.